-Find out more about the interesting and colourful characters who live in our parish by reading these profiles written by John Bailey.
+Find out more about the interesting and colourful characters who live in our parish by reading these profiles the first of which is (Peggy Valentine) written by the late John Bailey.
 New profiles will be added below as they are appear.

 Do you know your knots?